 Precisely which kinds of withdrawals from school are eligible for reimbursement can be surprisingly limited with some tuition insurance plans.
-For example, some may only provide coverage for students who have to leave for a medical reason, such as a serious injury or long-term illness.
+For example, some may only provide coverage for students who have to leave for a medical reason, such as a serious injury or long-term chronic illness.
 At times, claims may even need to be accompanied by a doctor’s order stating that withdrawing from school is medically necessary.

 Others may be more flexible, so they could address a broader range of potential reasons to withdraw from a school.
 However, it isn’t uncommon for policies to include an array of exclusions, such as expulsion, academic struggles, or simply not liking the school.

 Overall, tuition insurance usually comes in one of two types: college tuition insurance and K 12 tuition insurance.
 Both of these products function similarly, but they target different educational costs and may have unique rules or limits.